Bronya-Rand/DDLCModTemplate2.0/README.md

 ### Getting Started for Beginners (Ren'Py 6)
 Follow the steps listed [here](https://ganstakingofsa.github.io/information/guides/Installing-the-Mod-Template-Legacy.html) in order to install the mod template.
 > Once you finished writing your script, select *Build Distributions*.
-Uncheck all the options and check only `Ren'Py 6 DDLC Compliant Mod` and click <u>Build</u>.
-This will create a cross-platform .ZIP file with files for your mod.
+Uncheck all the options, check only `Ren'Py 6 DDLC Compliant Mod` and click <u>Build</u>.
+This will create a cross-platform *Mod* ZIP file with your mod files.

 ### Getting Started for Advanced Users (Ren'Py 7)
 Follow the steps listed [here](https://ganstakingofsa.github.io/information/guides/Installing-the-Mod-Template-Recent.html) in order to install the mod template.
 > Once you finished writing your script, select *Build Distributions*.
-Uncheck all the options and check only `Ren'Py 7 DDLC Compliant Mod` and click <u>Build</u>.
-This will create a cross-platform .ZIP file with files for your mod.
+Uncheck all the options, check only `Ren'Py 7 DDLC Compliant Mod` and click <u>Build</u>.
+This will create a cross-platform *Renpy7Mod* ZIP file with your mod files.

 ### Getting Started For Android Porting/Modding (Versions 2.4.0 and higher)
 Refer to [*guide.pdf*](guide.pdf) for more in-depth information about making your mod work on Android.
 > For older templates, refer to the PDF in your templates' ZIP file as the latest guide may not match your current template.

-This template is included with [DDMMaker](https://github.com/GanstaKingofSA/DDLC-ModMaker/releases), a Ren'Py SDK to build only DDLC mods.
+This template is included with [DDMMaker](https://github.com/GanstaKingofSA/DDLC-ModMaker/releases), a Ren'Py SDK designed to make DDLC mods.

 Copyright © 2019-2022 Azariel Del Carmen (GanstaKingofSA).
 All rights reserved.